hackclub/hackclub/workshops/BMI_app/README.md

 `picture`

-Now after you done your block of code should look like the above picture.So now there should be left with one else If statement .
+Now after you done your block of code should look like the above picture.
-Now go over the the Math Block and drag the block that has = sign and place it in the Else if statement.
-Now set it sign to >= sign by clicking on the = sign.
-Now go over to The Block Procedure  and drag the block Call.calculate and drop it in the first puzzle of the = sign block.
-Now go back to the Math Block and drag the block number 0 and drop it in the second  puzzle of the block that has an >= then click on this Block number to change the zero to a value number 40.
-Now got over The Block Diagnosis_report and drag the block set.Diagnosis_reort.Text.to on the Then statement.
-Now go over the Text block and drag the first block that as an empty quote  “ ” and place it next to the block set.Diagnosis_repot.Text.to then click n that block to change the value in it to the text “Obesity 3 (horbid)”.

-Now we are left with only Else statement, this we are going to provide if perhaps the user did not enter the correct value or may a letter or just nothing, staring the else statement will be responded.
+So now you should be left with one `🟠else if` and `🟠else` statement.

-Now go over the block Diagnosis_report and drag  set.Diagnosis_repot.Text.to to the else statement .
-Then go in the Text Block and drag the empty “ ” block and place it with the set.Diagnosis_repot.Text.to then click on it and set the text to “invalid input” Then done.
+Now inside the  `🟦Math` Block and drag the ` = ` sign block and place it in the last  `🟠Else if` statement. then set it sign to ` >= ` sign by clicking on the ` = ` sign.

+`picture`

+Then on the `🟪Procedure` Block and drag the `🟣Call calculate` block inside the first puzzle of the ` > ` block.

+Then click on `🟦Math` Block and drag the block number With ` 0️⃣ `, and place it in the second puzzle of ` > ` sign block we have.

+`picture`
+then clock on the ` 0️⃣ ` block and change the number value to ` 40 `.

+`picture`

+Now go inside `⬜️Diagnosis_report` drag the block `🟢set Diagnosis_report.Text to` inside the last  `🟠Then` Statement.
+/////
+`picture`

+now click inside the `" "` block to set the text value to `“Under Weight “`.

+`picture`

+Then inside `🟥Text`  block and drag the frist block  ` " " `and join it with the `🟢set Diagnosis_report.Text to` block;

+`picture`

+now click inside the `" "` block to set the text value to `“Obesity 3(Horbid) “`.

+Then for the last `🟠Else` statement,inside `⬜️Diagnosis_report` drag the block `🟢set Diagnosis_report.Text to` inside the last `🟠Else` Statement.

+`picture`

+Then inside `🟥Text`  block and drag the frist block  ` " " `and join it with the `🟢set Diagnosis_report.Text to` block;

+`picture`

+now click inside the `" "` block to set the text value to `“Invalid input “`.

+`picture`

+`picture final`

 Check out if there is no warnings
-We done with on our code and app, time to upload it and download it on our phone.
-Click on the button on top that say Designer and and just look at the user interface how it is like.
+We have done with our code and app, time to upload it and download it on our phone. if you were using your computer, go over o your phone on and open the app invetor on the web nd open your project, then follow this procees

+Click on the button on top that say `Designer`.

+`picture`

-Now on the top menu click on the button Build then choose the second option, that will allow you to download it to your computer or phone.
+Now on the top menu click on the button `Build` then choose the second option,

+`picture`

+that will allow you to download it to your computer or phone.
 Now it will start to process and download .
-Note: you may receive a message stating that you, if you want to download this app, just accept it,  as this app is not identify by google play store yet as it not publish.
+Note: you may receive a message stating that if you want to download this app, just accept it,  as this app is not identify by google play store yet as it not publish.

+`picture`

 Now when done it done install your application or run it on your phone.